atanasster/electionsbg/README.md

 - [Sofia city districts](https://sofiaplan.bg/api/).
 The original files have been optimized and incorporated into the administrative regions maps.

 - [World countries](https://github.com/johan/world.geo.json).
 The original maps have been grouped into continents.
+- [Continents](https://github.com/rapomon/geojson-places/tree/master).
+The original maps have been grouped into a world map and simplified/optimized with [Mapshaper](https://mapshaper.org) and [geojson.io](https://geojson.io).

 ### Settlements names